Rakshithac183/lab-guide-authoring/README.md

 3. In the Remote Desktop Connection program, provide the VM DNS name <inject key="VM DNS Name" enableCopy="true"/> and click Connect.

-4. In the following Enter Your Credential screen, provide VM username <inject key="VM Admin Username" enableCopy="true"/> and password <inject key="VM Admin Password" enableCopy="true"/> and select OK followed by Yes in the next page, which will then log you into the VM.
+4. In the following Enter Your Credential screen, provide VM username <inject key="VM Admin Username" enableCopy="true" style="color:blue" /> and password <inject key="VM Admin Password" enableCopy="true" style="color:blue" /> and select OK followed by Yes in the next page, which will then log you into the VM.

 ```